 A Hull High School guidance counselor will evaluate the transcripts of all students transferring into the high school in order to determine their correct placement.
 Parents may request that their children be enrolled in specific courses (i.e. Honors) but must provide supporting documentation (course descriptions, syllabus, teacher recommendations, etc.) to substantiate their requests.
 The guidance counselor will make the final placement determination.
 Counselor decisions regarding student placements may be appealed to the high school principal.
 Transfer students' grades from their previous school will be included in the Hull High School transcript.
 Students will be given the Hull High School credit equivalent to the credits they earned at their previous school.
-When applying to college your guidance counselor will include both the Hull High School transcript as well as your previous school transcript.
+When applying to college your guidance counselor will send your Hull High School transcript and you will need to connect with your previous school(s) for an official transcript to be sent as well.